7 Reasons to Walk Away From a Multifamily Real Estate Deal

-As a diligent investor, it’s your job to subject to dig into all the details.
-You can’t take a seller’s word for it.
-Insist on seeing rent rolls, profit & loss statements, and tax returns.
+As a diligent investor, it’s your job to dig into all the details.
+You can’t take a seller’s word for the accuracy of what you’re presented.

 Often, there are going to be discrepancies between what you’ve been told and what the numbers actually show.
 There are times when you can chock this up to an honest mistake.
 There are other times when the seller’s played it a little too fast and loose with the truth.